Skip to content

 )

-It is also important to notice that when one of the tuples as an entry, it can have an undefined value (nil or 0sb?).
-If the entry value is undefined, neither concatenate (++) or in-place insert (...) trigger a compile error.
-This is quite useful for defining interfaces because the default value for a function is nil.
+It is also important to notice that when one of the tuples has an entry, it can have an undefined value (nil or 0sb?).
+Undefined entries are useful for declaring interfaces because the default value for a function is nil.

 const Interface = (